Codium-ai/pr-agent/docs/docs/tools/improve.md

 ![code_suggestions_as_comment_open.png](https://codium.ai/images/pr_agent/code_suggestions_as_comment_open.png){width=512}

-Note that the `Apply this suggestion` checkbox, which interactively converts a suggestion into a commitable code comment, is available only for Qodo Merge Pro 💎 users.
+Note that the `Apply this suggestion` checkbox, which interactively converts a suggestion into a commitable code comment, is available only for Qodo Merge💎 users.

 ## Example usage